 - Butter a 2 1/2 to 3-quart shallow baking dish or casserole.

-- Cook penne pasta in boiling salted water as directed on package; drain and set aside.
+- Cook the penne pasta in boiling salted water as directed on package; drain well and set aside.

-- Meanwhile, heat the olive oil in a medium saucepan.
-Add onion; sauté for about 4 minutes, or until tender.
-Add garlic to the onion and continue cooking for 1 minute.
+- Meanwhile, heat the olive oil in a medium saucepan over medium heat.
+Add the onion to the pan and cook for about 4 minutes, or until it is translucent.
+Add the garlic to the onion and continue cooking for 1 minute.

-- Add the tomatoes, basil, and oregano; cook until heated through.
+- Add the tomatoes, basil, and oregano to the onion and garlic.
+Cook until heated through, stirring frequently.

 - Taste and add salt and pepper.

 - Spoon the pasta and sauce mixture into the prepared casserole.
-Sprinkle the remaining shredded mozzarella cheese over the top.
+Sprinkle the remaining 1 cup of shredded mozzarella cheese over the top.

-- Bake the casserole for about 20 to 25 minutes, or until the pasta is hot and the cheese has melted.
+- Bake the casserole for about 20 to 25 minutes, or until the pasta is hot and bubbly and the cheese has melted.